DEWETRON/TRION-SDK/README.md

 Get those for optimal results.

+Python now supports installing a `trion_sdk` package that can be installed using `pip`.

 # Prerequisites
 To use the DEWETRION TRION SDK you need a current TRION API installation.